-How can I tell if a company is in need of funding?
+How can I tell if a company needs funding?

-Our guide will go into detail on searching for companies that are ready for funding or acquisition.
-There are several key figures such as the last funding date, employee count and more that we look to as early signals that a company is likely to need an infusion of capital or debt.
-In the case of M&A deal sourcing, you can leverage insight into VC or PE portfolios to see when companies are nearing the end of their holding period.
+Our guide provides details on searching for companies ready for funding or acquisition.
+There are several key figures, such as the last funding date, employee count, and more, that we look to as early signals that a company is likely to need an infusion of capital or debt.
+In the case of M&A deal sourcing, you can leverage insight into VC or PE portfolios to see when a company is nearing the end of a holding period.

 How do I figure out who to reach out to about an investment?

 Once you’ve established your list of promising investment options, the best next step is reaching out to each organization as quickly as possible.
 Like every data point, each second counts regarding deal execution.
-Our platform includes easy-to-find company profiles, including management and executive teams, so that you can reach out to the wrong person.
-Plus, competing firms may be eyeing the same investment, so getting an edge on contact information may be the advantage that you need.
+Our platform includes easy-to-find company profiles, including management and executive teams, so that you can reach out to the right stakeholders at the right time.
+Competing firms may be eyeing the same investment, so getting an edge on contact information may be the advantage that you need.